Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

 \subsubsection{Computational Aspects}

 Our methods are implemented using the \texttt{Tensorflow} library.
-Our experiments with learned image compression methods used the \texttt{tensorflow-compression}\footnote{\url{https://github.com/tensorflow/compression}} library.
-Our experiments on Gaussian and banana-shaped sources were run on Intel(R) Xeon(R) CPUs, and experiments on images were run on Titan RTX GPUs.
-We used the Adam optimizer for gradient based optimization in all our experiments, typically setting the learning rate to $1e-4$.
+Our experiments with learned image compression methods additionally used the \texttt{tensorflow-compression}\footnote{\url{https://github.com/tensorflow/compression}} library.
+Our experiments on images were run on Titan RTX GPUs, while the rest of the experiments were run on Intel(R) Xeon(R) CPUs.
+We used the Adam optimizer for gradient based optimization in all our experiments, typically setting the learning rate between $1e-4$ and $5e-4$.
 Training the $\beta$-VAEs for the upper bounds required from a few thousand gradient steps on the lower-dimension problems (under an hour), to a few million gradient steps on the image compression problem (a couple of days; similar to reported in \citet{minnen2020channel}).
-With our approximate mode finding procedure (starting hill climbing only from a small number of centroids, see Sec.~\ref{app-sec:algo}), the lower bound models only required a few thousand steps to train, even on the image experiments (under a day).
+With our approximate mode finding procedure (starting hill climbing only from a small number of centroids, see Sec.~\ref{app-sec:algo}), the lower bound models required less than 10000 gradient steps to converge in all our experiments.